mahoney1/commercialpaper/tutorial3-create-ibp-ibmcloud-network-with-ansible.md

 ### Step 1: Create your cluster, IBM Blockchain Service instance and Service Credentials

-1. Log into IBM Cloud and create your free cluster `mycluster` in IBM Cloud -you can[preview the IBM Blockchain Platform in IBM Cloud at no charge for 30 days](https://cloud.ibm.com/registration?target=%2Fcatalog%2Fservices%2Fblockchain).
+1. Log into IBM Cloud and create your free cluster `mycluster` in IBM Cloud -you can [preview the IBM Blockchain Platform in IBM Cloud at no charge for 30 days](https://cloud.ibm.com/registration?target=%2Fcatalog%2Fservices%2Fblockchain).

     - Create the cluster with the name `mycluster` - it will take a couple of hours to have the IBM Kubernetes cluster provisioned and available (`Status: Green` in your Cloud environment).